Medically reviewed on November 13, 2017

 What other drugs will affect Aldactazide?

-Taking this medicine with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
+Taking Aldactazide with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
 Ask your doctor before taking a sleeping pill, opioid pain medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially: